 Where to eat in Maui

 Hawaii is known for beautiful sunsets, and two good places to watch the sun set during dinner are Capische? at the Hotel Wailea and Tropica Restaurant at The Westin Maui Resort & Spa.
 Both provide fabulous cuisine and patio dining with views of the sea.

 For dishes that will wow your taste buds, head to the Mala Ocean Tavern.
 Master chef Mark Ellman is well-known for his culinary masterpieces.
 And for a romantic dinner in an intimate setting, Gerard’s in Lahaina is sure to please.

 What to do in Maui

-There are many ways to enjoy Maui, but all that fun can be expensive.
-Buy a Maui Explorer card for $155, and select three adventures of your choice.
-My favorites are the snorkel tour to Molokini with the Pacific Whale Foundation, and the Alii Nui Sunset Sail.
+There are many ways to enjoy Maui.
+Some of my favorite activities include the snorkel tour to Molokini with the Pacific Whale Foundation, and the Alii Nui Sunset Sail.